jcabrerizo/helm101/k8s/configMap.md

 # ConfigMap

-They must exist before the pods unless are optionsl
+They must exist before the pods unless are optional

 Can be injected as environment var or volume